syncfusion-content/maui-docs/MAUI/StepProgressBar/overview.md

 * **Shape customization**: Customize the step progress bar shape type to Circle or Square.

-* **Image support**: You can represent the step progress bar status with images inside the marker.
+* **Image support**: You can represent the step progress bar status with images inside the step.

-* **Customization**: Customize step styles, backgrounds, labels, and animations for the series of steps.
+* **Customization**: Supports customization of the step progress bar background color, step size, content size, animations, and more.